aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 discovery and manual upload use matching source cards.
 The cards sit side by side on wide displays and stack on narrow ones.
 Result actions wrap in a stable order on small screens, and the values table scrolls horizontally instead of compressing long configuration labels.
-Informational, warning, and comparison messages use dark high-contrast callouts with semantic edge colors; comparison text is kept below the action header so it remains readable without crowding the buttons.
+The current repair and FITS switches are resolved into one state-specific capture outlook instead of stacking overlapping notices.
+Informational and warning text uses dark high-contrast callouts with semantic edge colors.

 The same page can instead select **Find saved FITS and calibrate**.
 The operator chooses a maximum of 7-100 bad-frame evidence groups; this is a bad-frame count,